Enter your email address below and subscribe to our newsletter

 • Preparation: Gather the spices into a small bowl.
 Finely chop the onions and potatoes into small cubes.
 Thereafter, chop the tomatoes and garlic cloves.
 Wash and chop the Lamb shoulders into bite-sized cubes.

-• Sauté: Add the chopped onions to a pot.
+• Sauté: Add butter to the pot.
+Allow for it to melt and bubble up.
+Add the cinnamon stick and cardamom pods.
+This process helps to release the flavour of the spices.
+Add the chopped onions to a pot.
 Set the temperature to medium-low heat.
 Allow for the onions and garlic to caramelize.
 Add the spices whilst stirring vigorously.
 Add a few teaspoons of olive oil if the mixture is a little dry.

-• Simmer: Add the freshly chopped tomatoes, tomato paste and potatoes.
-Add the lamb meat and approximately four cups of water.
+• Simmer: Add the freshly grated tomatoes, tomato paste and potatoes.
+Add the lamb meat and approximately two cups of water.
 Ensure the temperature is low and let it simmer for two hours and forty minutes.
 Keep checking and stirring the pot every seven to ten minutes.
 Add more water if the mixture has reduced in liquid.
 Smash a few potatoes in the pot; this will increase the gravy-like texture of the lamb curry.

 Keyword :Lamb Curry

-Did you make this recipe?Follow us on Instagram!
+Did you make this recipe?Tag & Follow us on Instagram!

 Leave a Reply